julsraemy/prezi/md/pia-ringvorlesung-2024.md

 <!--

-Rossenova and Di Franco's article delves into artists' books, focusing on Carolee Schneeman's "Parts of a Body House."
-Unlike traditional art acquisitions, artists' books landed in libraries of art institutions, following the 1960s' surge in their recognition as art objects.
-These collections don't fit neatly into curatorial realms; instead, they're cataloged under library definitions.
-The challenge intensifies when materials resist categorization or adopt archival, serial, or ephemeral labels.
-Many artists' publications purposefully defy conventional library, archive, and collection norms.

-The study uncovered linked collections and publications from Schneeman's contributions, though these distinct versions find varying categorization across institution-specific catalogs.
+Rossenova and Di Franco's article examines artists' books, focusing on Carolee Schneemann's "Parts of a Body House".
+Carolee Schneemann was an influential artist known for her explorations of the body and sexuality.
+Artists' books, particularly from the 1960s, have gained recognition as art objects and are typically housed in art libraries rather than in traditional museum spaces.
+These books present challenges of classification as they can be archival, serial or ephemeral and often defy traditional library and archival norms.
+The study notes that Schneemann's works are categorised differently in different institutions, highlighting the complexity of integrating such unique art forms into standard collections.

-For unconventional art archives like artist's books, linked data's network model provides a means to chart relationships of indefinable embodied versions, constructing intricate histories beyond categorization or canonization.
+For unconventional art archives such as artist's books, the network model of linked data provides a means of mapping relationships between indefinable embodied versions, constructing complex histories beyond categorisation or canonisation.

-However, community discussions revealed difficulty in fully describing the array of relationships across editions, reinterpretations, serializations, or appropriations of publications within the LOD model structure.
+However, community discussions revealed difficulty in fully describing the array of relationships across editions, reinterpretations, serializations, or appropriations of publications within the model structure.

 -->